kleeloy/config-ad/README.md

 <img src="https://github.com/kleeloy/config-ad/blob/main/Diagrams/ADLab2a.png" height="30%" width="30%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Created the Domain Controller VM (Windows Server 2022) named “DC-1” and created the Client VM (Windows 10) named “Client-1”.
+Created the Domain Controller VM (Windows Server 2022) named “DC-1” and created the Client VM (Windows 10) named “Client-1” in Microsoft Azure.
 I then Set the Domain Controller’s NIC Private IP address to be static.
 Ensure that both VMs are in the same Vnet (checked by the topology with Network Watcher)

 </p>